 MIT’s New Flow Model Boosts Energy Output of Wind Farms, Without New Equipment

-Scientists have discovered a new method of modeling the conditions of a wind farm to generate more power through existing installations, without adding more equipment.
-Currently wind turbines produce more than 5 percent of the electricity of the world, and are seen as free-standing, isolated units that maximize only their own production.
+As the demand for renewable energy grows, maximizing the efficiency of existing wind farms has become a crucial challenge.
+Instead of building more turbines, researchers at MIT have introduced an innovative flow model that optimizes wind farm performance without requiring additional equipment.
+Scientists have discovered a new method of modeling the conditions of a wind farm to generate more power through existing installations without adding more equipment.
+Currently, wind turbines produce more than 5 percent of the electricity of the world, and are seen as free-standing, isolated units that maximize only their production.

-A research study led by MIT’s Michael F. Howland, Assistant Professor of Civil and Environmental Engineering, developed a new flow model, which does not require new equipment.
+A research study led by MIT’s Michael F. Howland, Assistant Professor of Civil and Environmental Engineering, developed a new flow model that does not require new equipment.
 The energy output can be increased by modeling the wind flow of the entire farm.
 The research has been published in the journal Nature Energy.

 The flow model developed by Howland and his team predicts the power production of each turbine in the farm depending on the control strategy for every turbine and the incident winds in the atmosphere.
 According to Howland, looking at this from a flow-physics perspective, positioning wind turbines close to each other on a wind farm is the “worst thing you could do.”
 It is better to put them as far apart as possible to maximize total energy production, but that means incurring increased costs.

-Flow-physics helps the model learn from operational wind farm data and is able to reduce predictive uncertainty and error.
-This research study has used the physics-based, data-assisted flow model, without changing the locations of tribunes and the existing hardware systems of the wind farms, to find the resulting power production of each turbine, under different wind conditions.
+Flow physics helps the model learn from operational wind farm data and can reduce predictive uncertainty and error.
+This research study has used the physics-based, data-assisted flow model without changing the locations of tribunes and the existing hardware systems of the wind farms to find the resulting power production of each turbine under different wind conditions.
 This has made it possible for them to maximize the power output from the entire wind farm instead of individual turbines as isolated units.

 The Howland Lab and the international team are working to refine and improve the models as well as the operational instructions they get from the model.
-In order to get the best possible power output, they are making a persistent effort to move toward autonomous and cooperative control.
+To get the best possible power output, they are making a persistent effort to move toward autonomous and cooperative control.

 MIT’s New Flow Model Boosts Energy Output of Wind Farms, Without New Equipment